CVE ROLL · Q2 2026

 Bulk reads of 700K+ documents by a single session, driven by synthetic input events rather than keystrokes, is an anomaly visible only where the user, the agent, and the data all converge: in the rendered session itself.

-▌ Steelman · The fair rebuttal What proponents of other control planes would argue
+▌ The counterarguments What proponents of other control planes would argue

 NETWORK CAMP